lyteabovenyte/peTrain/README.md

-### Did you ever imagined a Smart Pet which can be trained to understand your voice commands and navigate in the house to the destination based on vibration on it's necklace?
+### Have you ever dreamed of a *Smart Pet* which can be trained in modern world based on modern approaches?

 <p align="center">
   <img src="images/necklace.png" alt="Pet Necklace" width="260" style="border-radius: 12px; box-shadow: 0 2px 8px #0002;">